 - Three courses in the literature sequence (courses that emphasize issues of history and period): One each from sequence I (before 1750), II (1750–1900), and III (1900–present)

 - One Comparative Literature course must be taken.
-This course could be an Upper or a Lower level course.
-It could be a sequence course.
+This course could be an upper or a lower level course.
+This course can also fulfill one of the ‘sequence’ course requirements or one of the ‘3 literature electives.’

 - One course in Shakespeare